bloom-housing/bloom/README.md

 ### Local environment variables

 Configuration of each app and service is read from environment variables.
 There is an `.env.template` file in each app or service directory that must be copied to `.env`.
 Some keys are secret and are internally available.
+The template files include default values and descriptions of each variable.

 ### VSCode Extensions